adambard/learnxinyminutes-docs/hack.html.markdown

 }

-// Co-oprerative multi-tasking
+// Co-operative multi-tasking
 //
-// Two new keywords "async" and "await" can be used to perform mutli-tasking
+// Two new keywords "async" and "await" can be used to perform multi-tasking
 // Note that this does not involve threads - it just allows transfer of control async function cooperativePrint(int $start, int $end) : Awaitable<void>
 {